 Another example of good collaboration would be Nazarene missionary Bill Dawson organizing a consortium of medical ministries to import pharmaceutical supplies into Haiti.
 By buying in large quantities, those dozen or so groups greatly reduced the cost of medical supplies for everyone.

 A Scripture distribution ministry's 25th anniversary provides another example.
 That organization solicited ideas on how to celebrate their anniversary.
 Nazarenes in Haiti proposed distributing 25,000 Creole New Testaments, which believers could "earn" in a variety of ways.
-That proposal was accepted and, through this collaborative effort, New Testaments wound up in the hands of many believers who had never owned a copy of the New Testament!
+That proposal was accepted, and through this collaborative effort, New Testaments wound up in the hands of many believers who had never owned a copy of the New Testament!

-The comity system of exclusive ministry territories used by Protestant denominations in the 1800s, though well-intentioned, fell short of expectations.
-Its flaws fostered an "empire mentality" among missionaries, limited cross-pollination and interaction with other Christian traditions, and restricted believers' choices regarding theological perspectives and worship styles.
-The system aimed to reduce competition and confusion but ended up stifling diversity and innovation.
-Today, a more effective approach to missionary work is collaboration.
-Missionaries from different organizations work together, leveraging their unique strengths and resources for mutual benefit.
-Collaboration fosters a sense of togetherness without compromising denominational distinctions. mission.
-By embracing collaboration, missionaries can effectively respond to God's call to spread the gospel worldwide.
+A comity system of exclusive ministry territories was used by Protestant denominations in the 1800s.
+Though well-intentioned, the system fell short of expectations.
+Its flaws fostered an "empire mentality" among missionaries, and limited cross-pollination and interaction with other Christian traditions.
+It restricted believers' choices regarding theological perspectives and worship styles.
+The system aimed to reduce competition and confusion.
+However, it ended up stifling diversity and innovation.

 -- Howard Culbertson,